The Market for Project Directors & Managers

 Placemaking Project Directors:

 The success of these initiatives depends heavily on the expertise of owner-representatives who can manage multi-billion-dollar projects effectively.
-These professionals must have extensive experience in real estate development, project management, and community engagement to ensure the success of these ambitious endeavors.
+These professionals must have extensive experience in real estate development, project management, and community engagement to ensure the success of these ambitious endeavours.
 However, there is a shortage of skilled professionals available to lead such complex projects, making it increasingly difficult to find the right talent to manage these initiatives.

 At Rutherford International, we have an extensive network of Placemaking Project Directors who can elevate any project to success.
 We have unwavering confidence in their ability to oversee even the most ambitious projects as Owners’ Representatives.
 Therefore, we offer essential search services for such expertise, a unique service that few other consultancies can provide.